Introduction – the basics of talent management

 On top of resulting in the benefit of supporting each employee’s performance, a well-structured performance management process also increases employee retention.

-Also a part of talent management, competence management means identifying and optimising the competencies necessary for an organisation to reach its goals.
+Also a part of talent management, competency management means identifying and optimising the competencies necessary for an organisation to reach its goals.
 In practice, it’s a process of cataloguing, managing, and developing employee skills and creating a competency architecture.
-At its core, competence management comes down to ensuring you have the right people with the right skills for any given job at hand.
+At its core, competency management comes down to ensuring you have the right people with the right skills for any given job at hand.

 Identifying and optimising the competencies required for an organisation to reach its goals.

-Competence management provides a clear understanding of the competencies needed in the organisation.
-In contrast to talent development and performance management, that are mainly concerned with retaining current employees as discussed above, competence management also spreads to hiring and recruiting.
+Competency management provides a clear understanding of the competencies needed in the organisation.
+In contrast to talent development and performance management, that are mainly concerned with retaining current employees as discussed above, competency management also spreads to hiring and recruiting.

 It helps, for example, in creating accurate job descriptions and advertisements, and helps visualise critical competences needed for business success are secured now and in the future.